Welcome to the fluidfm forum

 Drying out.
 A previously immersed probe is always at risk of clogging, once exposed to air.
 Thus keep it in liquid whenever possible and make sure the probe reservoir also does not dry out.

-Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, or as well as inappropriate or exhausted coating.
+Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, strong organic solvents, as well as inappropriate or exhausted coating.

 About This Community